stephenwan/jquery-json-editable/README.md

 # jQuery Json-input editor Plugin

-This is a not so light-weight jQuery plugin that enables web-based editing of Json values.
+This is a not so light-weight jQuery plugin that enables html-form-based editing of Json values.
 The plugin transforms the original text input field that contains a Json string into a group of editable text input fields which obey and simulate the original Json value structure.